The question most first-time Saigon travellers don’t ask soon enough

 “Taxi?”

-It looked like a taxi.
-It had a meter.
 It had a driver who smiled politely.
-That was enough for us.

 The trouble began at the airport toll booth.
 What should’ve been a tiny charge — around 10,000 VND — suddenly became: